Jokowi says Indonesia electric car battery factory to start production next month - ExBulletin

 Jokowi says Indonesia electric car battery factory to start production next month

-JAKARTA (RIAUPOS.CO) – President Joko Widodo (Jokowi) said that the electric battery factory in Indonesia will begin production next month or in June 2024.
-He hopes that in the future, an automobile ecosystem in the country will soon be able to form.
+JawaPos.com – President Joko Widodo (Jokowi) said that the electric battery factory in Indonesia will start production next month or in June 2024.
+He hopes that in the future, an automobile ecosystem in the country can be formed soon.

 “Later next month, the so-called industrial battery factory will start production, so it is hoped that this ecosystem will be built soon, will be formed soon,” Jokowi told reporters, writing on Sunday (5/5).